-The building is designed to take a 3 phase and neutral 400V, 50Hz electrical supply derived from a new local Scottish Power Energy Network (SPEN) 500kVA substation.
+The building is designed to take a 3 phase and neutral 400V, 50Hz electrical supply derived from the local Scottish Power Energy Network (SPEN).
 The electrical incomer will be installed in a dedicated Low Voltage switch room on the ground floor which will also house the metered electrical switchboard required to serve the building.
 Local metered split board distribution boards installed within dedicated electrical cupboards are located around the building serving final lighting and power circuits.